luizrenault/DCS-FA18C-UFC/README.md

 hiding of the USB cables.
 I rotated the rocker switches and 3D printed the hangers so the MFDs sit over the top corners of the 23 inch Dell touch screen.

-The UFC itself is pretty simple using DLG2416 displays (I like the dots).
+The UFC itself is pretty simple using [DLG2416](https://www.mouser.co.uk/datasheet/2/311/00034171_0-1196319.pdf) displays (I like the dots).
 Unfortunately these do not have any programmable characters, but the result is OK IMHO.
 I would have preferred  16 and 7 segment displays, but I could not find suitable devices.
-The Comm Channel displays are 16 segment LED displays driven by the same HT16K32 that reads the keys and switches.
+The Comm Channel displays are 16 segment LED displays driven by the same [Holtek HT16K33](https://www.holtek.com/productdetail/-/vg/HT16K33) that reads the keys and switches.
 Other things I would change if I ever revised the UFC design would be to replace the 2 x volumes and the brightness knob with potentiometers and put an i2c ADC onto the board – but I am happy enough with the encoders in the